erikbuild/klippyNFC/README.md

 A Klipper plugin to read and write with a PN532 NFC module.

 Write an NFC Tag with the Klipper Web Interface URL.
-Experimental support for reading OpenPrintTags (COMING SOON!)
+Experimental support for working with OpenPrintTags (COMING SOON!)

 ## Table of Contents